Contents

 • Turner River Mangrove Tunnel Kayaking Tour

-• We joined a guided kayak tour by Everglades Adventures Kayak & Eco Tours
+• We booked the Guided Kayak Tour from Everglades Adventures Kayak & Eco Tours.

 • Big Cypress National Preserve Oasis Visitor Center

-• We walked some of the Visitor Center’s Boardwalks and managed to see some wildlife such as alligators, birds, and fish in the water.
+• We walked along some of the Visitor Center’s boardwalks and indeed saw some wildlife, including alligators, birds, and fish in the water.

 • Everglades National Park Shark Valley Visitor Center